freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/iterate-through-all-an-arrays-items-using-for-loops.md

 ---
 id: 587d7b7b367417b2b2512b15
-title: Iterate Through All an Array's Items Using For Loops
+title: Iterate Through All Items of an Array Using For Loops
 challengeType: 1
 forumTopicId: 301161
-dashedName: iterate-through-all-an-arrays-items-using-for-loops
+dashedName: iterate-through-all-items-of-an-array-using-for-loops
 ---

 # --description--